-Having a good credit score can save you hundreds or thousands of dollars for the typical auto loan or credit card.
-For a business owner, however, having a good credit score can add up to tens of thousands of dollars in interest rate savings on long term loans.
+In learning how to improve your credit score, you might be amazed to know that a good credit score can save you hundreds or thousands of dollars for the typical auto loan or credit card.
+For a business owner, a good credit score can add up to tens of thousands of dollars in interest rate savings on long term loans.

+Here’s something else to consider.
 A personal credit score can be just as important as a business credit score when applying for a business loan.
-In this article, we will focus on boosting your personal credit by 60 points in 60 days.
+What if you could boost your personal credit score by 60 points in 60 days?
+Wouldn’t you be all in and ready to take steps to make positive changes in your credit score?
 To get started, here is the perceived risk by lenders for different credit score bands to underwrite an unsecured business loan:

 Tip #1: Report Your Rent

-You think the only way to build credit history is by accessing credit?
+Do you think the only way to build credit history is by accessing credit?
 Wrong!
-If you rent a property, there is a very good chance that your property manager is NOT reporting your rent to the credit bureaus.
-We’ve seen Camino Financial members begin to report their rent with upward swings above 50 points in a few weeks!!
+If you rent property, there’s a very good chance that your property manager doesn’t report your rent to the credit bureaus.
+In our experience, when Camino Financial members begin to report rent, their credit scores swing up above 50 points in a few weeks!!

-The trick here is to be PROACTIVE in reporting your rent directly to the credit bureaus.
-The cheapest way to do it is reaching out to your property manager and credit bureaus to report rent.
-The fastest way to do it is by working with rent reporting agencies that already work with the credit bureaus.
-Check this link to Experian’s website with references on how you can report your rent.
+The trick when learning how to improve your credit score is to be proactive when reporting your rent directly to the credit bureaus.
+The cheapest way to do so is to reach out to your property manager and credit bureaus.
+The fastest way is to work with rent reporting agencies that already work with the credit bureaus.
+Check out this link to Experian’s website with references on how you can report your rent.

 Tip #2: Get a Secured Credit Card

 A secured credit card is not the same thing as a prepaid debit card.
-A secure credit card is a credit card you open with a bank or credit card provider, requiring a refundable security deposit usually starting at $200.
-Annualized Percentage Rates (APRs) vary with these credit cards from 9.99% to 18.95%.
-This is an effective way to build credit especially when you don’t have a credit history or have bad credit.
-For those who have a credit history, you may qualify for an unsecured credit card that does NOT require an initial deposit.
+You open a secure credit card with a bank or credit card provider that requires a refundable security deposit usually starting at $200.
+Annualized Percentage Rates (APRs) vary with these types of credit cards ranging from 9.99% to 18.95%.
+This is an effective way to build credit especially when you don’t have a credit history or bad credit.
+For those who have a credit history, you may qualify for an unsecured credit card that does not require an initial deposit.

-Now you’re excited and you’re off to open a ton of credit cards.
-NO!!
+Here’s an important trick to build credit via a credit card: don’t open a ton of lines at the same time.
+It’s normal to be gung-ho and open a ton of credit card accounts.
+That’s not a good idea!!
 The credit bureaus will penalize your credit score if you request credit from too many creditors within a short period of time.
-If you want to take advice, start with one credit card and build from there 🙂
+Please take our advice.
+Start with one credit card and build from there.